 For the complete GPU guide, see Which GPU do you actually need for local AI?

-You can wait and see what Intent looks like (if you're on macOS).
+You can move to Augment's Business plan at $100/mo, if a team plan fits.
 You can switch to Cursor and start a new subscription.
-Or you can try local-first and stop depending on someone else's product roadmap.
+Or you can go local-first and stop depending on someone else's product roadmap.

 Related posts